 The basement space subsequently became Bully’s Pub in 1972 and 1973, and then the Fathers Five bar from 1974.
 The space was identified both as 421 Marlborough and 33 Massachusetts Avenue.

-In June of 1981, Andrew Saggese transferred 421-423 Marlborough to the 421-423 Marlborough Street Corporation.
-That same month, it converted the buildings into 18 condominium units, the 421-423 Marlborough Street Condominium, with 13 residential units and one commercial unit at 421 Marlborough and four residential units at 423 Marlborough.
+On June 26, 1981, it converted the buildings into 18 condominium units, thirteen residential units and one commercial unit at 421 Marlborough, and four residential units at 423 Marlborough: the 421-423 Marlborough Street Condominium.

 The commercial unit continued to be occupied the Fathers Five bar until the early 1990s, when it became the Back Bay Pub.
-From 1993 to 2008 it was The Last Drop, and from 2009 it was the Corner Pub.
+From 1993 to 2008 it was The Last Drop, and from 2009 it was the Corner Tavern.